Category Theory for the rest of us coders

 Let’s make Category Theory concrete using code as our category

-I don't think we need to do that.
-The wonderful thing about abstract math is that it must apply to concrete cases (otherwise, what's the point?).
-So let's skip over the Group Theory and Topology and go right to what we know how to do: code.
-I'd like to define a "Coding Category".
-The objects are whatever you can assign to a variable (records, documents, arrays, numbers, strings, etc.) A morphism going from $x$ to $y$ is defined to be "given $x$, I have enough information to write the code to come up with $y$".
+I don’t think we need to do that.
+The wonderful thing about abstract math is that it must also apply to concrete cases.
+So let’s skip over the Group Theory and Topology and go right to what we know how to do: code.
+We can define a “Coding Category” where the objects are whatever you can assign to a variable (records, documents, arrays, numbers, strings, etc.) and morphisms going from $x$ to $y$ mean this: given $x$, I have enough information to write the code to come up with $y$.
 Note that identity morphisms automatically make sense.
 Composing a sequence of morphisms also makes sense: if given $x$ I can write code to compute $y$, and given $y$ I can write code to compute $z$, then given $x$, I can write code to compute $z$.
-Before we go on, I'd like to use the term "transformation" instead of "morphism" because it is more evocative about what we're doing.
-We're writing code to transform $x$ into $y$.
+Unlike the general case where morphisms express relationships between objects, in the coding category we can view morphisms as transformations from one object into another.

 Examples